menu

 The ability to pitch cards to counter spells is still extremely strong---but as someone who has played a good bit of Legacy, I'd rather be staring across the table at him than Emrakul, the Aeons Torn any day.
 He's just not likely to find a home unless some deck that's already maxed out on 4x Emrakul is interested in more Eldrazi.

-To make matters worse, on the card drawing front Kozilek still has to compete with Disciple of Griselbrand.
+To make matters worse, on the card drawing front Kozilek still has to compete with Griselbrand.
 Big Daddy Griz is still king of that hill, since his ability can be used repeatedly and at instant speed.

 Depending what else gets spoiled in Oath, we may yet see something with <> mana that could make a splash in Legacy.
 That's something to look out for, as if any of the rarer cards mentioned in this article suddenly become real staples, their ceiling could be pretty absurd.